 - A: Scleral lenses hide abnormalities on the eye's surface and may improve vision over other types of correction.
 However, you’ll probably need to wear glasses over the lenses to see clearly at all distances, particularly if you're over 40 and require reading glasses for close work.

-The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates provides scleral lenses to patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Drs.
+Farkas, Kassalow, Resnick & Associates provides scleral lenses to patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.